Frequently Asked Questions

 Can you make a custom bouquet?

 With the high demand for flowers at this time, I am only making custom bouquets for time sensitive projects (i.e. wedding bouquets with a specific date).
-This is dependent on scheduling, please email with details.
+This is dependent on scheduling, please email with details on which flowers and quantities you are looking for.

 Can you make a commissioned flower?